Free Tiny Home Guide

 Built with floor-to-ceiling windows, Sunset Ridge Chalet gives you sweeping views of the Tenmile Range.

-Featuring four bedrooms and an indoor sauna, this cabin is ideal for groups or families.
+Featuring four bedrooms and an indoor sauna, this cabin is ideal for a large group, making it perfect for groups or families seeking spacious accommodations and ample amenities.

 Sit by the massive stone fireplace with a hot drink after skiing Breckenridge’s famous slopes all day.